Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Two Key Gaps

 The IWI measure, developed by \citet{Smits2015} and building further on the DHS original wealth index \citep{rutstein2015steps}, is a continuous measure from 0 to 100 computed by taking the first principal component from answers to the DHS questionnaire about household access to a TV, refrigerator, phone, bike, car, utensils, and electricity.
 The measure also includes answers to questions about the quality of water, toilet, and floor facilities in the household, as well as the number of bedrooms \citep{Pettersson2023,Smits2015}.

 To select neighborhoods, we use the locations of survey clusters from a round of the DHS for each country, as they are a nationally representative random sample of census enumeration areas.
 They approximate the size of a rural community or urban neighborhood, selected within urban and rural strata \citep{Croft2018}.
-At the time surveys were conducted, each cluster’s GPS coordinates were collected, and the coordinates were displaced for privacy purposes \citep{Burgert2013}.
-Excluding 11 DHS cluster locations that lacked adequate data, such as those with duplicate latitude and longitude coordinates or no population density estimates, we were left with 9,899 units of analysis.
+At the time surveys were conducted, each cluster’s GPS coordinates were collected and then randomly displaced for privacy purposes—by up to 2 km in urban areas and 5 km in rural areas, with an additional 1\% of rural clusters displaced up to 10 km \citep{Burgert2013}.
+Excluding 11 DHS cluster locations that lacked adequate data, such as those with duplicate latitude and longitude coordinates or no population density estimates, we were left with \GlobalNUnits{} units of analysis.
 More details and descriptive statistics are provided in Tables DA1 and DA2 in the Data Appendix; see Table \ref{tab:DataComp} for illustration.

+Our baseline outcome definition links each DHS cluster to the corresponding 6.7 km $\times$ 6.7 km IWI tile.
+This resolution is broadly comparable to the DHS GPS displacement used for confidentiality (up to 2 km in urban areas and up to 5 km in rural areas), but it does not guarantee that the undisplaced cluster location falls within the same tile.
+To assess sensitivity to this potential spatial misalignment, we also re-estimate our main models using a coarser outcome that averages the four adjacent IWI tiles (an effective 13.4 km $\times$ 13.4 km neighborhood; see Section~\ref{s:raster_robustness}).